dotnetprog/dataverse-configuration-migration-tool/README.md

 ## Todo list:

-- Functionnal testing for self hierarchy import jobs.
+- Functionnal testing for self hierarchy import jobs.?
+- Add support for special characters. ?
-- Add support to map users to owner.
+- <del> Add support to map users to owner.</del>
 - Add support to map created on to OverrideCreatedOn.
 - Refactor Schema validations into multiple validation rules
 - Add configuration for tool reporting